SixArm/business-lingo-guide/topics/growth-share-matrix/index.md

 | High Growth | Stars      | Questions |
 | Low Growth  | Cash Cows  | Dogs      |

 Stars = High market growth rate and high relative market share.
-Businesses typically allocate subtantial resources to support and develop stars, to increase growth and share, with the goal of turning them into cash cows in the future.
+Businesses typically allocate substantial resources to support and develop stars, to increase growth and share, with the goal of turning them into cash cows in the future.

 Cash Cows = Low market growth rate and high relative market share.
 Cash cows require relatively low investment and are considered a source of funds for investing in other products or businesses.